BluetoothFishTagging/FishTagsApp/transfer.md

 ### Install a FileObserver

+Our last resort was to install a FileObserver in the bluetooth download directory.

 [Android File Observer](https://developer.android.com/reference/android/os/FileObserver.html) observes a path and handles each events that are detected by the OS.

 #### Searching for the directory